Skip to main content

 The data type for the field is shown as a tag so you can easily see where the data for that field comes from.
 Flow understands how the data types are related to each other so you will see a full list of all available fields here.

-In export flows, you can also choose Custom text field to output your own fixed text as a column.
+You can also choose Custom text field to output your own fixed text as a column.

 Action